elieattias1/pixel-reg-old-2/README.md

 ```

 ## Training
-Training on grayscale images is the default setting in this codebase
+Training on grayscale images is the default setting in this codebase.
+To train and regularize on color images add the argument `rgb=True`.

 ### Training without regularization
 To train a ResNet18 to classify CIFAR-10 without regularization, execute: